Skip to content ↓

 2: do what you want to see

-• Don’t share other people’s images or details without their permission and don’t post negative, threatening or violent comments about anyone, including anyone to do with school.
+• Don’t post negative, threatening, or violent comments about anyone.
+This includes anyone to do with school.

-• Keeping devices in shared spaces, e.g. the kitchen or living room
+• Keep devices in shared spaces, e.g. the kitchen or living room

-• Agreeing a number of minutes or hours per day for specific activities (remembering that as they get older, doing homework while in contact with friends via devices builds teamwork skills as well as a support network)
+• Agree a number of minutes or hours per day for each online task.
+When they are a lot older they might do homework on the phone with friends.
+This builds teamwork skills as well as their support network.

-• Agreeing upfront if there are chores/homework to do before the privilege of using an electronic device
+• Agree upfront if they must do chores/homework before the treat of using an electronic device.

 • Eating together and having a ban on all phones while you eat

-• Using night mode on devices straight after the evening meal
+• Use night mode on devices straight after your evening meal

-• Using the Forest app or the Flora app to manage phone screen time.
-Read about this on the Internet Matters website: Forest app helps manage screen time
+• Use the Forest app or the Flora app .
+This helps you manage phone screen time.
+Read about this on the Internet Matters website.

-• Setting a bedtime for devices and for WiFi: having an hour between looking at a screen and going to bed leads to better sleep
+• Set a bedtime for devices and for WiFi.
+An hour between looking at a screen and going to bed helps you sleep.

-• Putting all devices to bed in a box in the kitchen
+• Put all devices to bed in a box in the kitchen.

-• Agreeing and writing down how all the family will use electronic devices.
-The NSPCC website has one: complete it online or print it out and fill it in.
-Share what you agree with wider family and babysitters.
+• Agree together how all the family can use electronic devices.
+Write it down.
+The NSPCC website has a template. complete it online or print it out and fill it in.
+Share what you agree with the wider family and babysitters.

 Back to top